soumyak-panigrahi/Tree-Lib/desgin.md

 ##### Dynamic Binding

 In this we will have a generic function to set attribute which will implemented by future Classes.
-So, in this we will have a class we will inheriate from it as use dynamic binding to change it's attribute.
+So, in this we will have a class we will inheriate from it and use dynamic binding to change it's attribute.
 Here, the unplesentness invoke as it diffucult judge the future attribute and so we have to provide different rules to that.
 In this case Only concrete class suffices and we don't need base class.

 ##### Providing node_type template parameter

 To do this we have to implement the base class.
-As this will have a attribute node_type and to fulfil it we have to provide a node let say we are argumenting the node itself, in other words
+As this will have a template parameter node_type and to fulfil it we have to provide a node let say we are argumenting the node itself, in other words

 `````````
 template<T , __type , node_type>